-2. Using the distances calc ulated fro om Mathematics activity no. 1, ask students to determine how many ho urs it woเ Ild take to drive to the different places featured in the book.
+- Using the United States map from Social Studies/Geography activity no. 5, have students measure the distance between different places labeled on the map using the scale that accompanies the map.
+Which places are the furthest from and closest to students' location? - 2.
+Using the distances from Mathematics activity no. 1, ask students to determine how many hours it would take to drive to the different places featured in the book.
 If you start at and travel at 55 miles per hour (mph), how long will it take to arrive at ?